They relied on rapid coronavirus tests to gather safely. Some wish they hadn’t.

 ‘Key to freedom’

-More reliable rapid tests can’t come soon enough for people eager to resume their pre-pandemic lives.
+More-reliable rapid tests can’t come soon enough for people eager to resume their pre-pandemic lives.

 The PCR test came back positive.